 Some mugs don't microwave well because there is metal in their ceramic glaze.
 They'll work but they may get very hot.
 Best to use a plain old everyday un-fancy mug.
+A regular 8 ounce mug will do fine.

 - 1/4 cup flour (30 g)